-We’ve hunted around and found the 10 most expensive watches that you can buy right now, as is in like today, online.
+We’ve hunted around and found the 16 most expensive watches that you can actually buy online.
 The first thing you’ll notice when dealing with super high-end expensive watches is that most of them are limited editions, they are always made in small batches.
 One of the other things you’ll notice with the most expensive watches available is that they use a lot of precious metals, and are sometimes dusted with semi-precious and precious stones.
 (And sometimes they use a lot of diamonds and gemstones.)

 Before we hop into the most expensive watches, let’s go over a couple of definitions of the different types of watches available.